 Will I automatically get a DUI diversion in Palm Beach County?

 No, the prosecutor assigned to the case decides if he or she will allow a defendant into the program.
 The plea must be accepted at Arraignment.
 Arraignment is the first court date after the Defendant's First Appearance.
 It is the stage in the criminal proceedings where a defendant enters a plea of guilty or not guilty.
-A DUI attorney may be able to convince a prosecutor to offer a reckless driving charge to an otherwise ineligible defendant.
+A West Palm Beach DUI lawyer may be able to convince a prosecutor to offer a reckless driving charge to an otherwise ineligible defendant.

 Should I accept a DUI diversion if it is offered to me?

 DUI diversion is generally a good outcome, because it allows a defendant to have the record sealed upon successful completion of probation.
 However, there are times when it is not a good choice.
 For example, the defendant may have a winnable case due to problems in the state's case.
 Also, the defendant may be a poor candidate for probation.
 In these situations, the defendant may be better off fighting the DUI charge.
-It is important to hire an experienced Criminal Defense attorney who will provide an honest evaluation of the strengths and weaknesses of your case.
+It is important to hire an experience dui lawyer who will provide an honest evaluation of the strengths and weaknesses of your case.
 This will help to ensure that you are making the right decision if you choose to accept DUI diversion.